Msmastr74/Bogobot/AI.md

 # Bogobot AI

-Bogobot can use an OpenAI-compatible chat API to respond to mentions, power `/ai`, and choose Discord commands from registered AI actions.
+Bogobot can use an OpenAI-compatible chat API to respond to mentions, power `/ai`, answer from a selected Discord message through the AI context menu, and choose Discord commands from registered AI actions.

 The AI system is optional.
 It is configured with the top-level `ai` object in `config.json` or `local_config.json`.
 Responses currently use a fixed 2048-token generation budget.